ealeksandrov/ealeksandrov.github.io/_posts/2014-02-25-osx-quick-look-plugin-development.markdown

 ##Preview generation

-In the example we will fill and return a HTML file as a preview.
+In the example, we will fill and return an HTML file as a preview.
 First, prepare your `template.html` (you can also include styles there).

 {% highlight html %}
 <!DOCTYPE html>